Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

   1. Provide `username:password` combination in every request

-  2. Send `username:password` to the server, and get back a token
+  2. First send `username:password` combination to the server, and get back a token

      * GET `/bookstore/token` with `username:password` or `token:<any-password>` authentication credentials to get a token for that user